My Bikes

 Including this bike is cheating a little.
 But I actually owned it for a while – and rode it.

-I had fun on it and took it out on a few Wednesday rides to show it off.
+I had fun on it and took it out on a few group rides to show it off.

 Kawasaki GPX250

-I was introduced to this bike on my tour of Rajasthan, India, in 2007.
-You’ll find some thoughts on it and a photo in my essay on the Rajasthan trip.
+The first Royal Enfield I was introduced to was thre Bullet.
+This was on my tour of Rajasthan, India, in 2007.
+You’ll find some thoughts on it and a photo in write-up of the Rajasthan trip.

 Suffice it to say, in this section, that, as one who was at the early stages of the motorcycle riding learning curve, it was quite a steepening of the curve to be thrown on a bike that had the gear lever on the ‘wrong’ side and the gearbox upside down.
-And then hurled into Indian traffic after an hour or so practice in the hotel car park.
+And then hurled into Indian traffic after a few practice runs in the hotel car park.

 Kawasaki KLE500